 - The direct link between the negligent act and the wrongful death

 - The death resulted in losses for surviving family members

 While proving wrongful death sounds straightforward, it is not.
 Proving any personal injury claim is extremely complex, and that holds true for wrongful death claims, as well.
-This is one reason it is so important to work with an Atlanta wrongful death lawyer.
+This is one reason it is so important to work with a lawyer.
 A lawyer will take the necessary steps based on the evidence in your case to prove your claim and help you recover the maximum damages available.

 Recoverable Damages In Wrongful Death Claims

 When filing a wrongful death claim, loved ones pursue damages for the losses they incurred as a result of the death.
 Damages are a form of monetary compensation and while they can never bring back a loved one, they can help offset the financial burden the death caused.
 Some of the most common damages pursued in wrongful death claims are as follows:

 - Pain and suffering incurred by the deceased before their death

 - Medical expenses incurred by the deceased as a result of the accident that caused their death